The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 Pro tip: Determine your eligibility for a fee waiver or reduction.
 This may involve compiling financial resources to show financial hardship.

 In certain circumstances, you may be eligible for a reduced rate or waiver when making an application.
 The Court provides for people who meet specific criteria.
 Those holding certain government concession cards may be exempted from some costs.
-You may be exempted from payment if you are:
+You may be exempt from payment if you are:

 The primary cardholder (not a dependant of a primary cardholder) of a health care card, pensioner concession card, or Commonwealth seniors health card.